XiaoTianFan/Handwriting-distinguishing-via-neural-network/README.md

 ----numpy

-----scipy  version: 1.0.0/0.19.0 and other versions below 1.3.0
+----scipy  version: any version later then 1.3.0
-    this drawback may be solved in future

 ----matplotlib